Responsible Timber Futures through policy and practice

 Option 2: Future investment in housing meets forest management and processing infrastructure.

-Option 3: Community action meets forest needs: the potential of community woodlands
+Option 3: Forest action meets community needs: woodlands as a common good

 Option 4: Policy action meets timber potential: leading the timber age with public buildings